Kentucky land patents are divided into

 The southern portion of the area known as the Jackson Purchase in western Kentucky was acquired from the Chicksaw Indian Nation in 1818.
 A number of Revolutionary War veterans, or their assigns, had settled in the area without clear title to their land holdings.
 In 1820 the Kentucky General Assembly approved legislation that instructed the veterans, or their assigns, to proceed with the land patenting process.
 This

-website includes information on 242 patents authorized by military warrants issued to Virginia veterans and scanned images of the patent files.
+database includes information on 242 patents authorized by military warrants issued to Virginia veterans and scanned images of the patent files.

 West of Tennessee River Non-Military Patents